 Blast Kills At Least 10 In Tel Aviv

-TEL AVIV, Israel (AP) _ A suicide bomber blew himself up today next to a line of people waiting at a cash machine outside a downtown Tel Aviv shopping center.
-At least nine other people died and about 70 were wounded, nine critically.
+TEL AVIV, Israel (AP) _ A suicide bomber in a car blew himself up today next to a line of people waiting at a cash machine outside a Tel Aviv shopping center, witnesses said.
+At least 10 people died and 40 were wounded.

-The bombing outside the Dizengoff Center shopping mall was the fourth terror attack in Israel in nine days.
-Given the outrage in Israel over the violence, Prime Minister Shimon Peres will be under intense pressure to break off peace talks with the Palestinians.
+The bombing outside the Dizengoff Center was the fourth terror attack in Israel in the past nine days.
+The suicide bomber was among the dead.

 Children in costumes for the Purim holiday, which starts tonight, were among the victims. ``I saw children here in costumes bleeding profusely.
 It’s a heart-rending sight,″ said Yigal Raviv, a reporter for Israel radio.